riscv/riscv-elf-psabi-doc/riscv-elf.md

   -------------------|------
   STO_RISCV_BIND_NOW | 0x80

-  If `STO_RISCV_BIND_NOW` is set, the dynamic linker will resolve the symbol during program loading.
-The resolved symbol address will be filled into GOT entry regardless `LD_BIND_NOW` is set or not under dynamic linking for PIC code.
+  If `STO_RISCV_BIND_NOW` is set, the dynamic linker will always resolve the symbol during program loading.
+The resolved symbol address will be filled into GOT entry regardless if `LD_BIND_NOW` is set or not under dynamic linking.

-  Static linkers must set the flag for the symbol following the bind now semantic in the dynamic symbol table and add a `DT_RISCV_BIND_NOW` dynamic tag in the Dynamic Section of the object.
+  Static linkers must set the flag for the symbol following the eager binding semantic in the dynamic symbol table and add a `DT_RISCV_BIND_NOW` dynamic tag in the Dynamic Section of the object.